Akber Ali Wahidi: Career

 In 1992, he made his association with the National Football Championship as a tournament media in-charge which was for the for time sponsored by Lifebuoy soap in Pakistan.
-He was also offered media manager post by Pakistan Hockey Federation and Pakistan Cricket Board but he refused to accept the proposal and worked for football until he died in 2011 of cardiac arrest when he was covering the 21st PFF National Challenge Cup in Faisalabad.
+He was also offered media manager post by Pakistan Hockey Federation and Pakistan Cricket Board but he refused to accept the proposal and worked for football.
+The Pakistan Football Federation took notice of Wahidi's knowledge, writing skills, and experience and made him Media Manager in 2004.